 There are many writers who have talked about the truth in their form of art.
 Stephen King in On Writing wrote that fiction is a lie, but that the truth is the foundation that gives that lie believability.
 He has been heavily criticized for saying that a character took a Coke out of the fridge instead of a “soda” or “pop”.
 To him this is crazy because the character took a Coke out, not something else.
 That’s what was in his head, that’s what the character did, that’s what the truth is.

 Criticizing him for using a brand name instead of a generic word is stylistic at best and doesn’t get to the heart of the matter.
 It’s not good criticism.
 Good criticism would talk about if he said something in a way that made the reader (or the viewer) believe that it was true or not.
 After all, art is a commentary on real life.
 If there’s no substance to it then what’s the point?

 And yes, Stephen King is one of the most commercial writers out there.
-He won't be winning a Nobel Prize any time soon.
-My point here is that even commercial work has artistic value and deserves to be criticized in the same way.
-If King writes in a way that a few billion people like, then have it, as long as he's telling the truth.
-The truth doesn't need to be Gabriel Marquez just like Damien Hirst doesn't get to be an artist just because what he does is different (he doesn't even do all of his own work these days).
-In fact, I'd argue that Hirst tells the truth less than King does because King actually set the market whereas Hirst has had numerous copyright infringement cases agaisnt him.
+My point is that even commercial work has artistic value and deserves to be criticized likewise.
+If King writes in a way that a few billion people like, then have it, as long as he’s telling the truth.
+The truth doesn’t need to be Gabriel Marquez just like Damien Hirst doesn’t get to be an artist just because what he does is different (he doesn’t even do all of his own work these days).
+In fact, I’d argue that Hirst tells the truth less than King does because King actually set the market whereas Hirst has had numerous copyright infringement cases agaisnt him.
 Would King leave the arm pit hair out?
 Would Hirst?
 Does it matter?
-Only if the art world ignores it if it's left in, because only then will the critic understand why it's there.
+Only if the art world ignores it if it’s left in, because only then will the critic understand why it’s there.